3 years

 This course introduces the basic tools of statistical analysis.
 Theory will be combined with extensive data collection and computer-assisted laboratory work.
 Students will be encouraged to develop an attitude of mind that accepts uncertainty and variability as part of problem analysis and decision making.

 This course introduces students to key principles and theories related to intercultural management.
 Topics include definitions, elements, and images of culture; objective and subjective culture; the stumbling blocks to intercultural communication; recognizing the elements of nonverbal communication; E.T.
-Hall’s model; space, time, and context; Kluckhohn and Strodtbeck’s cultural orientations model; Hofstede’s national cultural dimensions model; Trompenaars’ cultural dimensions model and the 4Rs approach; the GLOBE project; culture shock and intensity factors; Rosinski’s COF model and profile; application of different models seen in S1 (6 spheres of inclusion, Diversity Icebreaker).
+Hall’s model; space, time, and context; Kluckhohn and Strodtbeck’s cultural orientations model; Hofstede’s national cultural dimensions model; Trompenaars’ cultural dimensions model and the 4Rs approach; the GLOBE project; culture shock and intensity factors; Rosinski’s COF model and profile; application of different models seen in the first semester (6 spheres of inclusion, Diversity Icebreaker).

-For their first internship, students spend one month in a company in a position that does not entail too much responsibility to give students the opportunity to observe without too much pressure, while gaining useful insights into the day-to-day operation of the firm or establishment.
+For their first internship, students spend one month in a company in a position that does not entail too much responsibility to give students the opportunity to observe without too much pressure, while gaining useful insights into the day-to-day operations of the firm or establishment.
+The missions and functions that students carry out at this stage typically include the following tasks: production line worker, stacking and labelling, contributing to inventory management, cashier, preparing orders, hotel maid, or humanitarian missions, etc.

 This course aims at introducing and mastering the basic commands of financial accounting and developing students’ understanding of firms’ financial reporting.
 The course is designed so that students will be able to analyze firms’ fundamental and daily transactions and further build and interpret the main financial statements.
 Topics that are covered are: financial statements from an economic point of view, the financial statement environment, links between balance sheet, income statement and cash flow statement, recording of common business operations, inventory, depreciation, among others.